UA-SRC-data/data_loaders/README.md

  * Triplifier converts data to graph format (ttl files)
  * Output enhanced datasets using SPARQL queries to CSV - Store on CyVerse
  * Output data into repository format (JSON for each dataset)
- * Output data to DB (mongo or relational or elastic)
+ * Output data to DB format (mongo or relational or elastic)
 6. Serve data from DB via API
  * Portals pulls data using API